 - 1. Define and explain the significance of key facts and events of the period under study, and develop criteria to judge events, people, and processes from an historical-cultural perspective. - 2.
-Determine an historical thesis and judge the appropriateness of both the argument and its development. - Adapt scholarly processes of analysis, interpretation, and synthesis to articulate an original point of view demonstrating a command of relevant facts and a framework of logical deduction. - Drawing inferences from discrete data - Differentiating between facts, value judgments, and generalizations - Differentiating between description and explanation - Synthesizing data and interpretation - Recognizing the role of cause and effect in historical analysis and avoiding post hoc ergo propter hoc fallacies. - 4.
+Determine an historical thesis and judge the appropriateness of both the argument and its development. - 3.
+Adapt scholarly processes of analysis, interpretation, and synthesis to articulate an original point of view demonstrating a command of relevant facts and a framework of logical deduction. - Drawing inferences from discrete data - Differentiating between facts, value judgments, and generalizations - Differentiating between description and explanation - Synthesizing data and interpretation - Recognizing the role of cause and effect in historical analysis and avoiding post hoc ergo propter hoc fallacies. - 4.
 Expand their vocabulary - 5.
 Demonstrate the importance of traditions of thought and ethical values in the process of historical change.

-Grading:
+Tasks:

 No grading curve will be used in this course.
 Four tasks must be accomplished by students.
 There will be two exams, a mid-term and a final.
 Each will consist of a long essay question, and a section of short identification essays.
 The mid-term exam will count 15% and the final will count 25% of the total grade.
-Students who improve their score from mid-term to final, demonstrating a "learning curve", will receive greater weight on the final grade.
-Additionally, there will be a weekly guiz held on any day of the week at the instructor's discretion.
+Students who improve their score from mid-term to final, demonstrating a "learning curve", will receive greater weight for the final grade.
+Additionally, there will be a weekly quiz held on any day of the week at the instructor's discretion.
 This will consist of multiple choice and true/false questions.
 The lowest two scores will be discarded, the remaining averaged, and that score will represent 20% of the total grade.
+There are no make-up quizzes offered.

 Each student will write a paper of five to eight pages in length, typed, double-spaced, using a ten, eleven or twelve font.
-This paper will be written in the standard format using the conventions adopted by historians.
+This paper will be written in standard format using the conventions adopted by historians.
+This will be explained in class on January 15th.
 The paper topic will involve a battle or campaign of the student's choice.
 The analysis should include armaments, strengths of contending forces, biographies of important figures, and an analysis of the action and its outcomes.
 Each student must consult individually with the instructor during office hours or at another mutually convenient time before embarking on research for the paper.
 The instructor will cover in class appropriate sources, and discuss style and conventions.
+This paper requires additional research beyond the text for the course.
 The paper will represent 25% of the total grade.
-The remaining 15% of the class grade will be assigned based upon class participation.
+The remaining 15% of the class grade will be assigned based upon class participation, and deportment in class.
+This is explained on the first day of class.